contino/pizza-shop/ARTICLE.md

 }
 ```

-Without the wrapping operation, any log messages written by the Transformer or Processor class will not include the correlation information (traceId, customerId, etc...).
+Without the wrapping operation, any log messages written by the Transformer or Processor instance will not include the correlation information (traceId, customerId, etc...).
 Further information on the above can be found here https://github.com/openzipkin/brave/blob/master/instrumentation/kafka-streams/README.md.
-This is further complicated by the fact that the current Kstream's "process" and "transform" methods are being deprecated in favor of a more condensed API (see https://cwiki.apache.org/confluence/display/KAFKA/KIP-820%3A+Extend+KStream+process+with+new+Processor+API).
+This is further complicated by the fact that the current Kstream's `process` and `transform` methods are being deprecated in favor of a more condensed API (see https://cwiki.apache.org/confluence/display/KAFKA/KIP-820%3A+Extend+KStream+process+with+new+Processor+API).
 A request for an update to Brave's KafkaStreamsTracing class has been raised (see https://github.com/openzipkin/brave/issues/1365).

 The final service in the application flow (which also includes the aforementioned import of the `TracingConfig` class and `application-tracing.yaml`) is relatively straightforward to configure.
 The service makes use of Spring's `@KafkaListener` annotation to trigger an operation to save the incoming order to a repository.